msclarissawhite/localhappenings-v2/USER_MANUAL.md

 **users**: Stores user accounts with fields for id (primary key), openId (Manus OAuth identifier), name, email, loginMethod, role (user or admin), createdAt, updatedAt, and lastSignedIn.

-**events**: Stores all event data with fields for id (primary key), name, description, startDate (required), endDate (optional, for multi-day events), timeOfDay, province, city, neighborhood, venue, address, isIndoor, isOutdoor, isFree, minCost, maxCost, costType, kidsFree, freeCompanion, familyFriendly, youngChildren, kids, teens, adultsOnly, seniors, allAges, accessibility (JSON field containing all 40+ accessibility fields), organizerName, organizerEmail, organizerPhone, organizerWebsite, displayOrganizerInfo (boolean), additionalNotes, imageUrl (recommended size: 1200x630px, aspect ratio 1.91:1), status (pending, published, rejected, needs-clarification), submittedBy (user id), createdAt, and updatedAt.
+**events**: Stores all event data with fields for id (primary key), name, description, startDate (required), endDate (optional, for multi-day events), timeOfDay, province, city, neighborhood, venue, address, isIndoor, isOutdoor, isMixed, isFree, minCost, maxCost, costType, kidsFree, freeCompanion, familyFriendly, youngChildren, kids, teens, adultsOnly, seniors, allAges, accessibility (JSON field containing all 40+ accessibility fields), organizerName, organizerEmail, organizerPhone, organizerWebsite, displayOrganizerInfo (boolean), additionalNotes, imageUrl (recommended size: 1200x630px, aspect ratio 1.91:1), status (pending, published, rejected, needs-clarification), submittedBy (user id), createdAt, and updatedAt.
 For multi-day events, endDate should be set to the last day of the event, and the platform will automatically calculate and display the duration.

 The accessibility field is stored as JSON and contains five nested objects: caregiverInfant, mobilityPhysical, sensoryNeurodivergent, cognitiveComm, and socialEmotional.
 Each object contains multiple fields with values of "yes", "no", "unknown", or "not-relevant".